Meat Grinder: Plot

-But is a woman who was subjected to severe abuse by her parents during childhood, including being beaten and held underwater.
-These traumatic experiences contributed to her developing a disturbed and neurotic personality.
-As an adult, But takes over the family's struggling beef noodle shop from her mother.
-She also cares for her younger sister, Bua, who has a disability, and struggles with debts left behind by her husband Prawit, who abandoned them for his mistress.
+Buss (Note: The character's name is spelled as "Buss", "Bus", or "But" in different English-language sources due to variations in the romanization of the Thai name.) is a woman who experienced severe abuse by her parents while growing up.
+She was often beaten and sometimes forced underwater as a child.
+As an adult, she takes over her family's struggling beef noodle shop after her mother steps away.
+She also looks after her younger sister Bua, who has a disability.
+On top of this, Buss is left with heavy debts after her husband Prawit abandons the family to live with his mistress.

-One day, while pushing her noodle cart, But becomes caught in a violent student protest that is dispersed by soldiers.
-During the chaos, she meets Atthapol, a young man who helps her.
-That evening, But discovers the body of a student hiding in the storage compartment of her cart.
-Desperate, she preserves the body with herbs and uses the flesh to make noodles, which unexpectedly revitalizes her business.
-Atthapol becomes a regular customer and forms a bond with But, later assisting and caring for her.
+While pushing her noodle cart one day, Buss is caught in a violent student protest that is eventually dispersed by soldiers.
+During the confusion, she is helped by a young man named Atthapol.
+Later that night, Buss discovers the dead body of a student hidden inside the storage compartment of her cart.
+Fearing the consequences, she preserves the body with herbs and uses the flesh in her noodles.
+The food unexpectedly attracts more customers, causing her business to improve.
+Atthapol becomes a regular visitor and slowly grows close to Buss, often helping and looking after her.

-Later, Prawit's creditor named Mogul and his henchman arrive to collect a debt.
-But invites them into her home, murders them, and uses their remains in her cooking.
-The next day, while But is away, Prawit and his lover Aio, return and drown Bua.
-Upon discovering Bua's body, But is overcome with grief and tortures them in a secret room until they die.
-Atthapol visits and discovers But crying over Bua's body, believing that she has lost touch with reality.
+Prawit's creditor, Mogul, later arrives with a henchman to demand repayment.
+Buss invites them inside her home, kills them, and disposes of their bodies by using the remains in her cooking.
+Not long after, Prawit returns with his lover Aio while Buss is away, and the two drown Bua.
+When Buss finds her sister's body, she is overwhelmed by grief.
+She captures Prawit and Aio and tortures them in a hidden room until they die.
+When Atthapol visits, he finds Buss crying beside Bua's corpse and believes she has lost her sense of reality.

-As But's business continues to thrive, she encounters Aoi's fiancé, who is searching for Aoi and grows suspicious of But.
-She murders him as well and uses his flesh in her noodles.
-But she also becomes jealous of Atthapol’s growing closeness to Nida.
-Fueled by rage, she kidnaps and tortures her, and during an attempted escape, Nida discovered a dead body.
+As her business continues to grow, Buss meets Aio's fiancé, who is searching for her and becomes suspicious of Buss' behavior.
+She later kills him and uses his body in her noodles as well.
+At the same time, Buss grows jealous of Atthapol's increasing closeness to a woman named Nida.
+Driven by jealousy, she kidnaps and tortures her.
+Nida briefly escapes but is recaptured by Buss, who nails her hands to a table and prepares to kill her.

-But captures Nida again, nails her hands to a table, and prepares to kill her, but Atthapol intervenes.
-But mistakenly believes that Atthapol has never loved her and only cares for Nida, though Atthapol truly loves But.
-Distraught, But flees to a bridge, where Atthapol pleads with her to surrender as the police close in.
-Haunted by her sister's voice urging her to kill Atthapol, But suffers a breakdown and jumps into the river.
-The police later suspect Atthapol of being involved in the crimes.
-However, But survives and secretly returns home, where she finds her mother smiling while butchering human flesh.
+Atthapol arrives and stops Buss.
+Buss convinces herself that Atthapol never loved her and only cares for Nida, even though he genuinely has feelings for her.
+Distressed, she runs to a bridge as police begin to close in.
+Hearing her sister's voice urging her to kill Atthapol, Buss suffers a mental breakdown and jumps into the river.
+The police later suspect Atthapol of being involved in the murders.
+However, Buss survives and secretly returns home, where she finds her mother smiling while cutting up human flesh.